radumaftei/CasinoRoulette/README.md

 # 🎰 Project Title

-Brief description of the project and its purpose.
+The betting application currently offers a range of betting options, including straight, even/odd, and dozens.
+Below is a detailed explanation of the key features and functionality:

 ## 🎯 Features

-### Available Bets

-- **Straight**: Description of what this bet type allows.
-- **Even/Odd**: Description of what this bet type allows.
+### Available Bets:  Players can place bets on the following types:

+- **Straight**: Bet on a specific number.
+- **Even/Odd**: Bet on whether the outcome will be an even or odd number.
-- **Dozens**: Description of what this bet type allows.
+- **Dozens**: Bet on one of three groups of twelve numbers.

 ### Multiple Bets

-- Explanation of how players can place multiple bets and any relevant restrictions.
+Players have the flexibility to place multiple bets simultaneously.
+However, they must ensure that their total betting amount does not exceed the allocated chip limit of 1000.

 ## 🕹️ Gameplay Mechanics

 ### Spin Requirement

-- Details on what is required to enable the spin functionality.
+ The spin functionality is only enabled after the player has placed at least one bet.

 ### Bet Processing

-- Explanation of how bets are processed when the spin is initiated.
+Upon spinning, all current bets are transmitted to the backend for processing.
+The backend then calculates the results and sends them back to the client.

 ### Result Storage

-- Information on how and where results are stored after each spin.
+The results from each spin are stored both on the backend and frontend.
+Note that the current implementation uses in-memory storage for this data.

 ## 🧹 Additional Features

 ### Clearing Bets

-- Instructions on how to clear bets and what this action does.
+Players have the option to clear their bets.
+This action removes all bets stored in the frontend’s Redux state, allowing the player to start fresh.

 ## 💻 Display and Responsiveness

-- Recommendations for optimal screen size and any notes on responsiveness.
+Optimal Screen Size: While the application is functional, the betting interface may not be fully responsive on all screen sizes.
+For the best user experience, we recommend using a screen size between 1100px and 1300px.

 ## 🚀 Getting Started

-### Prerequisites

-- List any software, tools, or versions required to run the project.

 ### Installation